Select news, reviews, interviews, essays and media postings

 2014 February 11: Acquisition of a print for the Permanent Collection of the US Embassy, Sana'a, Yemen, Art in Embassies, US Department of State

 2014 February 6 Exhibition of special edition photography book titles including Schles' Oculus alongside others opens, Only Photography, Berlin, Germany.

-2014 January Publication of Dan Winter's On the Road To Seeing, in which my photograph, James About To Marry, is reproduced in a chapter chonicling 175 years of street photograpy.
+2014 January Publication of Dan Winter's On the Road To Seeing, in which my photograph, James About To Marry, is reproduced in a chapter chronicling 175 years of street photography.

 2014 January 9 Douglas Stockdale on The Photobook blog describes 10x10 American Photobooks.